How to Create a Mobile App: A Complete Development Guide

 Once the free trial period expires, they can either pay to continue using the full version or choose to return to the basic version.
 Free trial periods are often between one and two weeks long.

-In this model, the user has access to all features of the application, but they can access them only for a limited number of times, after which they will need to pay for the upgrade to continue using it.
+In this model, the user has access to all application features, but only for a limited number of times.
+After this limit is reached, they must pay for an upgrade to continue using the application.

 For example, Medium allows users to read only three stories per month.
-After you’ve read three articles, you’ll be prompted to get a monthly subscription to get access to all of the content.
+After reading three articles, you’ll be prompted to subscribe monthly for access to all content.

-For this model, you will have to create a separate version of your app that is premium/paid.
+For this model, you will need to create a separate, premium version of your app.
 This way, you will have two apps on the market – one completely free and one available only with payment.

 Giving users a free or discounted version of the application helps them understand what your app can do for them, how useful it can be, and why they should upgrade.